11 Best Weekend Getaways from Vancouver, BC

 Hop on one of the regular 95-minute B.C.
 Ferries from Tsawwassen Terminal to the Swartz Bay Terminal on Vancouver Island, and drive 35 minutes along the Patricia Bay Highway to downtown Victoria.

-Fuel up at Picnic One or Picnic Too, a pair of Fort Street coffee shops that serve up locally roasted two percent Jazz coffee and other local fan favorites, including Empire Donuts and Cultured Kombucha.
+Fuel up at Picnic Too on Fort Street, a local coffee shop that serves up locally roasted two percent Jazz coffee and other fan favorites, including Empire Donuts and Cultured Kombucha.
 If your sweet tooth is still unsatisfied, stop in down the street at Crust Bakery for a baked-that-day chai pumpkin gingerbread tartlet or a passion fruit cronut (among many other baked delights).

 For something more substantial (and sustainable), Be Love is a bustling, plant-based restaurant that serves up seasonal, meat-free meals designed to feed the body and soul.
 Perro Negro is also worth a visit, offering an outstanding menu of traditional Spanish tapas, which allows you to eat as much or as little as you like-be confident knowing every bite will be delicious.